simatec/ioBroker.backitup/docs/en/backitup.md

     - sudo apt-get install redis-server

 2. If the CIFS mount with IP address is not possible, the host name of the NAS should be used
+3. If you use a password with special characters in the cifs-mount, users have noticed that then the password must be stored with quotation marks in the config.
+4. According to some users, cifs-mount can not handle very long passwords.
+If the mount does not work, the password will shorten slightly (12 characters are working for me).
+5. If the adapter does not install, check your versions of node and nodejs.
+The adapter does not support versions < Node 6.